 October Surprise at Annie’s Canyon Trail!

-After our epic hike, we head across the lagoon to go and visit the Nature Collective (formerly known as the San Elijo Lagoon Conservancy.,) to take a stroll around the .5 mile Nature Center Loop.
+After our epic hike, we head across the Lagoon to go and visit the Nature Collective (formerly known as the San Elijo Lagoon Conservancy.) to take a stroll around the .5-mile Nature Center Loop.

 Reflecting on the End of the Year

-While looking over my photos, I had no idea that October was the last month that I visited the San Diego coast.
+While looking over my photos, I had no idea that October was the last month I visited the San Diego coast.
 I can not believe how fast this year went by!
 How about you?